 7. Lose weight by eliminating processed junk from your diet

 Processed foods have far less nutritional value than their whole food counterparts and are often high in fat, salt and sugar.
 None of which are overly conducive for weight loss.
 Cut the crap.
-Check out these dietician-approved for lean body gains.
+Check out our curated list of the 25 best muscle-building foods.

 8. Lose weight by eating more protein